-Best AI Document Redaction Tools with Team Collaboration (2025)
+Best AI Document Redaction Tools (2026): Named & Compared

 If your team redacts sensitive documents — discovery files, patient records, tenant applications, bank statements — you already know the two ways it goes wrong: something gets missed, or the "redaction" turns out to be a black rectangle a reader can copy the text from underneath.
 Both are how a routine document review becomes a regulatory incident.